DownsideupmediaUSA/angular-link-dom-manipulation-readme-v-000/README.md

 	.directive('someDirective', SomeDirective);
 ```

 Now it's important to note that `elem` isn't *actually* the raw DOM node.
-It is a jqLite (or jQuery if you have loaded jQuery before Angular) element.
+It is a jqLite (a light version of jQuery) (or jQuery if you have loaded jQuery before Angular) element.
 However, we can access the raw DOM node via `elem[0]`.

 Let's add a click event to our `<span />`.